AarondevPortfoloio/Singapore-Hotel/README.md

 --Description

 Example homepage for a singapore hotel franchise.
-It inclues styling and examplem of breadcrumb list item use.
+It demonstrates styling and example of breadcrumb list item use.
 Created with html and css.